wsrn829/ThriveTogetherRefactor/README.md

 - Set up CI/CD pipelines, deployed the project on Heroku (backend) and Netlify (frontend), and connected it to a Postgresql database running on Heroku.

+- Implemented Redux Toolkit and Redux Thunk for efficient central state management and handling of asynchronous operations.

 - Implemented OAuth2 with JWT tokens for backend authentication, and React's useContext hook for login, logout, registration, and fetching tokens from the API for frontend authentication.

 - Developed peer-adding and peer list functionalities utilizing React on the frontend and FastAPI on the backend.